It’s Not the Market Slowing You Down

 Where most investors get it wrong

-Investors delay decisions until conditions feel clearer or more favourable.
-They look for signals such as stabilising interest rates, consistent price growth, or renewed confidence in the market.
-These signals feel safe, but they are inherently delayed.
+A common response to this friction is to wait, with many investors delaying decisions until conditions feel clearer or more favourable.
+They look for signals such as stabilising interest rates, consistent price growth, or renewed confidence in the market, as these indicators create a sense of safety and reassurance.

 Many investors carry forward assumptions from their first purchase, expecting the process to remain consistent as they expand.
 However, as discussed in The Biggest Property Investing Mistake People Make After Their First Property, the conditions that supported the initial purchase are rarely tested until the next step becomes more complex.